Gnabry, Lewandowski combine in Bayern's 3-0 win at Chelsea - WHIZ News

-LONDON (AP) — Serge Gnabry and Robert Lewandowski combined to lead a devastating second-half attacking display by Bayern Munich at Chelsea on Tuesday and secure a 3-0 victory in their Champions League last-16 first leg.
+The double at Stamford Bridge came in a three-minute spell at the start of the second half.

-The hosts were torn apart by the intensity of the German champions but held out until the 51st minute when Gnabry netted the opener after playing a one-two with Lewandowski.
+“I have a lot of friends here in London, they were in the stadium,” Gnabry said.
+“They seem to give me extra strength and you saw what happened.”

-Gnabry started the move that led to the second inside three minutes, releasing Lewandowski on the left flank again and racing forward to receive ball back in the penalty area and slotting into the net.
+The Premier League’s fourth-place team struggled to cope with the intensity of the German league leaders but held out until the 51st minute when Gnabry played a one-two with Lewandowski before slotting the ball past goalkeeper Willy Caballero.

-It gave Gnabry six goals in London this season in the competition, having scored four in a victory at Tottenham in the group stage.
-He’s shining in the city where he made little impact for Arsenal before rebuilding his career from 2016 at Werder Bremen.
+Gnabry started the move that led to the second, releasing Lewandowski on the left flank again and racing forward to receive ball back in the penalty area and placing a calm finish inside the far post.

 Alphonso Davies spearheaded the counterattack to create the third, making a lightning run down the left flank and crossing to Lewandowski for a tap-in in the 76th.